 Is it possible to obtain good results with only one studio monitor?
 While it’s possible to get by with just one studio monitor speaker for casual listening, using two in stereo is highly recommended if you want to create professional-quality music during the mixing process.

-Should I listen to playback on speakers or headphones?
+Should I listen to playback on monitors or headphones?

-When buying studio monitors, there are no one-size-fits-all for studio monitors.
+When buying studio monitors, there is no one-size-fits-all for studio monitors.
 Everyone’s ear is different, and everyone has a different taste.
 And some of these factors might not be important to you, and that’s ok.
 The keyword in all of this is you.
 You might work with trap music or vocals or edit podcasts.
-The point is that you need to consider what you need it for and how you will use it when determining what factors are essential for you.
+The point is that you need to consider what you need it for and how you will use it.

 Power is not just for volume; it’s also for dynamic range.
 As an audio engineer, you probably add a lot to your mix.
 If you don’t have a set of studio monitors with a high dynamic range, you won’t be able to hear all of the elements in your final track.